nachocaru/xaprb.com/content/blog/2009-06-07-an-ongoing-thread-of-blogs-on-mysql-performance.md

   - Mark Callaghan
   - Mikael Ronstrom
 ---
 In the last six months, things have gotten much busier in the world of MySQL performance.
 That is, making MySQL and InnoDB scale faster out of the box.
 This is a great trend and I hope it keeps going.
-At this point I&#8217;m fighting to find enough time to read about what people are doing; I can&#8217;t keep up fast enough to actually understand the improvements.
-That&#8217;s also good.
+At this point I'm fighting to find enough time to read about what people are doing; I can't keep up fast enough to actually understand the improvements.
+That's also good.

-The blogs that are posting the most news and analysis are [MySQL Performance Blog][1], [Mikael Ronstrom&#8217;s blog][2], [DimitriK&#8217;s blog][3], and [Mark Callaghan&#8217;s blog][4].
+The blogs that are posting the most news and analysis are [MySQL Performance Blog][1], [Mikael Ronstrom's blog][2], [DimitriK's blog][3], and [Mark Callaghan's blog][4].

  [1]: http://www.mysqlperformanceblog.com/
  [2]: http://mikaelronstrom.blogspot.com/